MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 The range referenced must be valid; all pointers must be dereferenceable and within the sequence the last position is reachable from the first by incrementation.

-The `nth_element` algorithm does not guarantee that elements in the subranges either side of the *n*th element are sorted.
-It thus makes fewer guarantees than `partial_sort`, which orders the elements in the range below some chosen element, and may be used as a faster alternative to `partial_sort` when the ordering of the lower range is not required.
+The `nth_element` algorithm doesn't guarantee that elements in the subranges either side of the *n*th element are sorted.
+It thus makes fewer guarantees than `partial_sort`, which orders the elements in the range below some chosen element, and may be used as a faster alternative to `partial_sort` when the ordering of the lower range isn't required.

 Elements are equivalent, but not necessarily equal, if neither is less than the other.